Walid-Ahmed/imageclassifierSuite/README.md

 python trainBinaryClassifer_flow_from_directory.py  --datasetDir horse-or-human --networkID net1  --EPOCHS 2  --width  300 --height  300 --testDir test_horses_or_Human

-When the training starts it will show sample of images and print some statistics about the dataser. after finishing, loss and accuracy curves  together with the model are saved in the results folder
+When the training starts it will show sample of images and print some statistics about the dataset. after finishing, the following files are automatically saved to the "Results" folder

+ 1. Loss curve
+ 2. Accuracy curve
+ 3. Loss and accuracy curves
+ 4. The model as a .keras2 file
+ 5. The labels in dictionary stored as a pickle file

-**II-Train a binary image classiffier using flow from directory **
+# II-Train a binary image classiffier using satandad dataset

 python trainStandardDatasetLeNet.py --dataset MNIST  --networkID  LenetModel --EPOCHS 20 .  <br />
 python trainStandardDatasetLeNet.py  --dataset fashion_mnist --networkID MiniVGG --EPOCHS 25  <br />